 While effective risk management is vital to any organization, it goes to the core of a Family Takaful business where it is a main driver of value.
-The Company's Risk Management Framework ("RMF") does not seek to eliminate all risks but rather to identify, understand and manage them within acceptable limits in order to support the creation of long-term value.
+The Company's Risk Management Policy ("RMP") formalises the approach to Risk Management is implemented through its Risk Management Framework ("RMF").
+The RMF allows management to understand the Risk Profile, maintain adequate Risk Controls and ensure that appropriate actions are taken to support the Company's Strategy and Business Objectives.